Holonomy perturbations of the Chern-Simons functional for lens spaces: Character varieties

-In particular, it is convenient to decompose $R(T^2,2)$ into the disjoint union of an open piece $P_4 = \mu^{-1}([-1,1))$ and a closed piece $P_3 = \mu^{-1}(1)$, which we consider separately.
+In particular, it is convenient to decompose $R(T^2,2)$ into the disjoint union of an open piece $P_4 = \mu^{-1}([-1,1))$ and a closed piece $P_3 = \mu^{-1}(1)$.
 The notation for these pieces is motivated by the fact that, as we will see, the piece $P_4$ is four-dimensional and the piece $P_3$ is three-dimensional.
+We will describe the topology of the pieces $P_3$ and $P_4$ and define coordinate systems on each piece that are useful for performing calculations.